 Although we utilize a pricing model to compute the fair value of the securities in our portfolio, we validate our fair values by seeking indications of fair value from third-party dealers and/or pricing services.
 The variability of fair value among dealers and pricing services can be wide at this time as full liquidity for the non-Agency market has yet to return.
 In addition, there are fewer participants in the RMBS sector available to fair value investments.
-Our internal valuations of the securities on which we received dealer marks were 0.53% higher at June 30, 2010 and 0.06% lower at June 30, 2009 than the aggregated dealer marks.
+Our internal valuations of the securities on which we received dealer marks were 1.04% higher at September 30, 2010 and 0.89% higher at September 30, 2009 than the aggregated dealer marks.

 Any changes to the valuation methodology are reviewed by management to ensure the changes are appropriate.
 As markets and products develop and the pricing for certain products becomes more transparent, we continue to refine our valuation methodologies.
 The methods used by us may produce a fair value calculation that may not be indicative of net realizable value or reflective of future fair values.
-Furthermore, while we believe our valuation methods are appropriate and consistent with other market participants, the use of different methodologies, or assumptions, to determine the fair value of certain financial instruments could result in a different estimate of fair value at the reporting date.
+Furthermore, while we believe our valuation methodologies, or assumptions, to determine the fair value of certain financial instruments could result in a different estimate of fair value at the reporting date.
 We use inputs that are current as of the measurement date, which may include periods of market dislocation, during which price transparency may be reduced.
 This condition could cause our financial instruments to be reclassified from Level 2 to Level 3.